mdenet/models25_tutorial/README.md

 In this activity, you will take a model in your DSML and transform it into a different model.
 This is an important activity in MDE.
 It allows us to analyse and enrich models so that they can be used to automate a broad variety of activities in software development.
 Because we have limited time, we will experiment with a very simple transformation: we will generate a model listing the deliverables implied by a given project plan.
 We will also generate a list of authors for each deliverable.

 > You can [do this activity in your browser](https://ep.mde-network.org/?activities=https://raw.githubusercontent.com/mdenet/models25_tutorial/main/etl_activity.json&privaterepo=true).
 Click on the link and your browser will open the MDENet Education Platform with the activity pre-loaded.
+If the link doesn't work correctly, use the [EP URL generator](https://international.mde-network.org/ep_url/) (see above) using the path `etl_activity.json`.
 You will be asked to sign in to Github.

 #### Exploration